APIs and API collections

 • Full access: These are API collections you have created and own.
 Full access means that in addition to everything above, you can also change the name or sharing of the API collection, or delete it from the platform.

-Organization administrators have access to view and modify all API collections in their organization.
-This means that all API collections in an organization are visible to all organization administrators like the collections were their own, both on the API Collections page and in the monitoring dashboards.
+Organization administrators have access to view and modify, including sharing, all API collections in their organization.
+This means that all API collections in an organization are visible to all organization administrators like the collections were their own, both on the API collections page and in the monitoring dashboards.
 If an organization has several API collections, we recommend using more descriptive collection names that just organization and company name to be able to tell all collections apart.

 In addition to choosing who to share a collection with, you can also choose the access you want to give to it.
 All APIs in an API collection have the same access level, but you can give different access level to different teams or users: